MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-26/README.md

   - `Feature Engineering` : This folder mainly consider creating the useful attributes for project and merge dataset for solving question.
   - `Preprocessing` : This folder mainly preprocesses the data, extracts useful attribute from original dataset.
 The clean data will be stored in `data/curated` folder.
   - `Visualisation` : This folder includes files which the map the relative data on Victoria map.
-  - `Q1 Data Analysis.ipynb`, `Q2 Predict Growth Rate.ipynb`, `Q3 Liveability and affordability.ipynb` represent the solution algorithm for Question 1, 2, 3 independently.
+  - `Q1 Data Analysis.ipynb`, `Q2 Predict Growth Rate.ipynb`, `Q3 Liveability and affordability.ipynb` represent the solution algorithm for Question 1, 2, 3 respectively.

 - `data`: contains raw and curated data
 - `plots`: contains all plot which created in all files.